ItsMeTheBee/DataGeneration/README.md

 - Build your scene using Blender
 - Adapt the config.toml File
 - Load the DataGeneration.py into the Blender Text Editor
+- Open a Viewport next to the Script Editor - make sure the Viewport is in *Object* mode
 - Hit *Run Script*

 ## Dependencies